Grser/Anime-site-astro/README.md

-# Astro Starter Kit: Basics
+# Actualizacion ClawnVid a Astro, tailwind

 > 🧑‍🚀 **Adapatacion ClawnVID a Astro**